-The Department of Risk Management & Insurance (RMI) has long been committed to supporting our RMI and actuarial science majors and pre-majors with plentiful and generous merit-based scholarship opportunities each year.
+The Maurice R. Greenberg School of Risk Science has long been committed to supporting our RMI and actuarial science majors and pre-majors with plentiful and generous merit-based scholarship opportunities each year.
 We also recently launched a new enrollment-based scholarship program to provide financial support to a broader array of RMI majors and pre-majors meeting basic eligibility criteria.
 Here’s how our two scholarship programs work:

 Who is eligible?

 Everyone meeting the following criteria will receive this scholarship.
 You must be:

 - Enrolled as a sophomore or junior B.B.A.
 RMI pre-major or major

 - An active member of Gamma Iota Sigma Zeta Chapter

 - Making appropriate and continuous progress1 in the B.B.A.
 RMI degree

 Eligible students receive the following scholarship amounts2: